JooyoungLeeETRI/CA_Entropy_Model/README.md

 ## Notes
-* When you first excute test codes, it may take a few minutes to download models.
+* When you excute test codes for the first time, it may take a few minutes to download models.
 Please be patient.
 * When HDF5 version error occurs during tests, please try to install HDF5 1.10.1.
 When you use anaconda environment, you can install it using the following command: conda install -c anaconda hdf5=1.10.1
 * Currently test codes spend most of time for arithmetic coding and decoding.
 We implemented the arithmetic coder that operates with the model parameter such as mu and sigma, based on [Nayuki's work](https://github.com/nayuki/Reference-arithmetic-coding).
 We really appreciate for her great effort.
 Note that, however, current the model-based arithmetic coder is not fully optimized.
 If anybody has any idea on it, please let us know.